 With all due respect, why should the Manteca City Council go through the charade of amending the city ordinance regarding the parking of oversized vehicles when they meet Tuesday night?

 First it’s a half-hearted attempt at correcting a problem.
 True, the staff is proposing the rules apply to all city streets and not just those in neighborhoods.
-True, the hours allowed for oversized vehicle parking are being slashed from 72 hours to 24 hours.
-True, unhitched trailers will be limited to being allowed for no more than two hours on any city street.
-And true, it appears to be taking aim at the unsafe and unsightly practice of allowing semi-trucks to park wherever they want including on top of interchanges where the same City Council will consider spending $6,125 to install welcome to Manteca signs.
+True, the hours allowed oversized vehicle parking are being slashed from 72 hours to 24 hours.
+True, unhitched trailers will be limited to being allowed for no more than two hour on any city street.
+And true, it appeared to be taking aim at the unsafe and unsightly practice of allowing semi-trucks to park wherever they want including on top of interchanges where the same City Council will consider spending $6,125 to install welcome to Manteca signs.

-But the ordinance as presented is a big mistake and that goes beyond item No. 2 under 10.46.030 regarding definitions that writes out the word “eight” followed by the numeral “7” in parenthesis to make it as clear as mud the height at which a vehicle is considered oversized.
+But the ordinance as presented is a big mistake and that gives beyond item No. 2 under 10.46.030 regarding definitions that writes out the word “eight” followed by the numeral “7” in parenthesis to make it as clear as mud the height at which a vehicle is considered oversized.